 The reference values of the BIPM key comparisons in electricity and length are set to be equal to the value delivered by the standard maintained at the BIPM.
 Since the individual measurements are made relative to the BIPM value, the uncertainty of the reference value is included in the uncertainties of individual measurements.
 These thus represent the degrees of equivalence relative to the reference value.
-The pair-wise degrees of equivalence are obtained directly from the degrees of equivalence relative to the reference value, and the term of correlation due to the BIPM standard is taken into account (example of BIPM.EM-K13.a).
+The pair-wise degrees of equivalence are obtained directly from the degrees of equivalence relative to the reference value to the BIPM standard is taken into account (example of BIPM.EM-K13.a).